rinki-ku/shipmentlist-edit-update/README.md

 Check [json-server](https://github.com/typicode/json-server) for more information.

-**Please make sure that there are scripts to start both the server and the client.**
+**Make sure that there are scripts to start both the server and the client.**